kwstewart77/ADS503-Project/README.md

 The data contains 130 instances with over 50k features of genetic data.
 The dependent variable is multinomial, with 4 classes of cancer types, and 1 class of normal.

 ### Credits:
-Abby Tan
+Abby Tan,
-Kevin Steward
+Kevin Steward,
-Azucena Faus
+Azucena Faus,